antscript/AlfredWorkflow/README.md

-# alfredwokflow
+# Alfred Workflow
-some alfred workflow tools for everyone
+some Alfred workflow tools for everyone

+# list

+* ## Hosts Tool
+### add domain to hosts file or remove domain from hosts file